elogvse.org

 Policymakers

-Helpful for civil society practitioners working on electoral reform, citizen education, and democratic accountability.
+Helpful for civil society and institutional partners working on electoral reform, representation, inclusion and electoral accountability.

 Researchers and analysts

-Suitable for anyone comparing political systems and assessing inclusivity, fairness, and policy effects.
+Suitable for anyone comparing political systems and assessing inclusivity, fairness, representation and policy effects.

 Curious learners